Chapter 11.5 – Port-City Relationships

 Most waterfront redevelopment is challenged by city-port relationships that are stimulated by growth.
 The most common points of conflict and contact are port growth, industrial growth, land-use competition, and water-use competition.
 This stems from a general desire to keep businesses near their markets and customers, maintain the waterfront’s integrity, and create an aesthetically pleasing environment, often achieved through fostering relationships with private owners.

-Convincing residents of the benefits of waterfront redevelopment and its possible link to port activity is often not an easy task.
+Convincing residents of the benefits of waterfront redevelopment and its possible link to port activity is often not easy.
 When people understand the vision, buy into it, and recognize how it can be used to leverage resources, they are willing to participate in the whole process.
 Many questions are put to the community to gather views on how a waterfront could be redeveloped, and people have a wide range of views.
 The challenge is to distill from those views the essence that can help to form the guiding principles for the core group of planners to understand and follow.

 4. Port-City Interactions: Sustainable Cruise Growth